dshanley/contentcamel.io/hugo/content/highspot-competitors.md

     Highspot describes itself as a “sales enablement platform that delivers enterprise-ready sales enablement in a modern design that sales reps and marketers love”.
 If you need a large number of integrations (70+) or if you are looking for a platform to build complex custom pages, Highspot might be a fit for you.

     <br/>
-    If you don’t need many integrations, are looking for a Chrome Extension that makes your content available in all your apps, and are looking for a simple approach to enable sales with findable content and the ability to customize buyer experiences, then Content Camel is a fantastic fit.
+    If you don’t need many integrations, are looking for a Chrome or Edge Extension that makes your content available in all your apps, and are looking for a simple approach to enable sales with findable content and the ability to customize buyer experiences, then Content Camel is a fantastic fit.
 - headline: Is Content Camel right for me and my team?
   textline: |
     Content Camel is designed for small and medium sized teams that are focused on improving their sales productivity and making the most out of their existing marketing budget for content.
 We’ve designed for enterprise-scale performance, delivered at SMB pricing, but with features that make individual reps ramp up quickly and stick with the product.

     <br/>
-    Content Camel is easy to admin and is a fantastic fit for teams with about 5-30+ sellers.
+    Content Camel is easy to admin and is a fantastic fit for teams with about 5-150+ users.
 - headline: How much does Content Camel cost?
   textline: |
-    Unlike most of the enterprise sales enablement solutions (like Highspot), Content Camel starts at just $15 per user, with no minimum, no set up costs, and no expensive consulting necessary.
+    Unlike **most** of the enterprise sales enablement solutions (like Highspot), Content Camel starts at just $15 per user (or $12.75/mo annually), with **no minimum**, **no set up costs**, and no expensive consulting necessary.
 That's a huge savings we'd love to see you plow back into great content for your team!

     <br/>
     You can learn more [here on our pricing page](/pricing/).